mctinker/Map-Tasker/README.md

 - [x] Add color to the Map View in the GUI

+- [x] Add name attributes (highlight, bold, italicize, underline) to the Map View in the GUI

 - [ ] Support additional plugins

-- [ ] Add name attributes (highlight, bold, italicize, underline) to the Map View in the GUI

 - [ ] Map remaining Tasker preferences